-To enroll in our Best DUI programs, you will need to bring one of the three (3) following items: a referral from the Court, a referral from the Los Angeles County DDP or an H-6 printout from the CA DMV indicating the required program.
+To enroll in our Best DUI programs, you will need to bring one of the three (3) following items: a referral from the Court, a referral from the Los Angeles County court, or a Public Driving Record printout from the CA DMV indicating the required program.
 You will also need to bring your enrollment fee.

 California state law mandates the length of the program; therefore the program cannot be accelerated.
 However, some exceptions to this regulation may apply to out-of-state Clients where their state mandates a longer period of DUI education.

 First offenders over 21 years old are generally eligible to apply for a restricted license after serving out a mandatory 30 day suspension.

 In order to qualify for a restricted license a proof of enrollment must be submitted by our DUI education program to the DMV.
 Our program electronically submits your DMV form in a timely manner (usually within 24 hrs).
 The DMV will also require a re-issuance fee and most likely an SR-22 form from your insurance company.